joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 ### 4. ```_```

-If you only want to iterate a number of times but don't need to refer to the index inside the loop you can replace it with the ```_``` (underscore) character.
+If you want to use a loop to iterate a certain number of times, but don't need to refer to the iterator inside the loop, you can replace it with the `_` (underscore) character.

 ```swift
 for _ in 0..<10 {